Python RecursionError: maximum recursion depth exceeded while calling a Python object

 Output

-The above program is absolutely correct, and it also shows the correct output as well.
-But if we change the value from n=10 to n=1005 it will raise the Error.
+The above program is correct, and it also shows the correct output.
+But if we change the value of n=10 to n=1005 , it will raise the error.

 def n_fibonacci(n):